LostStrix/List-RC-EUR-No-scam-/README.md

  • ProfessorNL: Reliable site according to users. ☑️💬

- • Chem-Casino: Ordered three products from chem-casino and they arrived fine, although they speak broken English and take forever to respond to emails. ☑️💬
+ • Chem-Casino: Ordered three products from chem-casino and they arrived fine, although they speak broken English and take forever to respond to emails.
+Delivered to US in about 14 business days from order. ☑️💬

  • Quasar-chemicals: Reliable site according to users.
 Ships to Germany. ☑️💬